Rianto-RNT/rnt-computer-app/README.md

   - login to leave ratings and redirect page to home
   - API Request for product star ratings
   - Show user existing ratings in product they vote
+  - Show Average rating total in product detail
-  - Show Average rating total product
+  - Show Average rating total product in home page

 ## TODO to fix
 - All heading in admin dashboard not showing because sticky header.